Review by Lyn Perry

 The protagonist's first person voice is wry and witty, but isn't overdone.
 We get to know Aston's back story a bit and can sympathize with his predicament, struggles, and decisions.
 Good story telling mixed with adventure and a plot that builds until the end.
 It is a fast paced thriller in space - space opera usually is, so fans of this genre won't be disappointed.

 The novel starts strong; an early turning point and rising action hint at where you're headed but spools out enough mystery to keep the pages turning.
-Overall, fairly well plotted, but with a few loose ends - which allows, conveniently enough, for a third novel in the series, Death Brings Victory.
-It is adult themed, although nothing objectionable language-wise; however there are quite a few "senseless" deaths (not by Aston's hand) but this is part of the novel's subtle theme and is a struggle for the protagonist.
-Still, probably more YA than MG if you're thinking it might be good for the kids.
+Overall, fairly well plotted, but with a few loose ends - which allows, conveniently enough, for a third novel in the series, Death Brings Victory and also a fourth, All Good Things.
+The whole series is solid story telling, btw.

 I'd recommend this series to anyone interested in adventure, even if space isn't your preferred setting.
 The science isn't intense, but the fiction is.
-I liked Hunter's collection of short stories, Dead or Alive: An Aston West Collection, (enough to publish them via Tule Fog Press!
+In fact, I liked Hunter's collection of short stories, Dead or Alive: An Aston West Collection, enough to publish them via Tule Fog Press!

 So while I like Hunter's short stories featuring Aston, his novels (of which I haven't published any) allow the author's storytelling skills to really shine, in my opinion.
 I'd give them something close to an 8 out of 10.
 Well worth reading.